cannonkeys/ck-docs/docs/bakeneko.md

 ![](images/bakeneko/21-oring-installed.jpeg)

 ### Installing the Battery (BakenekoGO Only)
-1. Using the included double sided tape, install the battery as seen below
+1. Using the included double sided tape, install the battery into the case.
+Try to match the location seen in the image below to avoid interference with PCB components.
 ![](images/BakenekoGO/Battery-Install.JPG)
 2. Insert the battery cable into the header.
 It is **VERY IMPORTANT** that the red positive cable is connected to the center positive (POS) pin on the header.
 ![](images/BakenekoGO/Battery-Temp.JPG)